2nd Lieutenant James R. Anderson (1920–1944)

 Enlistment Date

 One minor discrepancy I came across is that Anderson’s digitized enlistment data card recorded him as joining the U.S. Army at Camp Edwards, Massachusetts on October 1, 1942.
-The Individual Military Service Record filled out by Lieutenant Colonel Anderson in 1949 stated that his son enlisted at Camp Devens, Massachusetts on October 2, 1942 before training at Camp Edwards, Massachusetts.
-He gave his branch as Anti-aircraft [artillery], which technically was part of the Coast Artillery Corps at the time.
+The Individual Military Service Record filled out by Lieutenant Colonel Anderson in 1949 stated that his son enlisted at Camp Devens, Massachusetts, on October 2, 1942, before training at Camp Edwards, Massachusetts.

 Residences